Do you really need to protect yourself from WiFi radiation?

 This microwave radiation is exactly the same kind of radiation that microwave ovens use to cook food.

-Basically a microwave oven bombards your food with microwave radiation.
-This creates molecular friction which heats up the food.
+When you put food in a microwave oven and press ‘on’ this bombards your food with microwave radiation which creates molecular friction and heats up the food.
 It’s known as ‘the heating effect’ or ‘the thermal effect’.

-WiFi devices like wireless modem routers and wireless computers contain transmitters that use this microwave radiation to send information back and forth in the air.
+WiFi devices like wireless modem routers and wireless computers contain transmitters that use this same kind of microwave radiation to send information back and forth in the air which can in theory have a similar heating effect on our body.

 Luis Hernan, a student at Newcastle University in the UK, has produced a series of photographs using an Arduino based Kirlian device that can show the strength of wireless signals according to color.